DTanJP/Asset-Cache-Packer/README.md

 # !
 NOTICE !
 Don't bother to import the cache source code from this application onto your projects as it's integrated with the application and you will end up doing some refactoring.
 Check [HERE for the standalone cache class](https://github.com/DTanJP/Asset-Cache)

-* I will continue to add small tweaks and improvements onto this tool, please let me know of any bugs that you have found and I will do my best to fix it and post a patch
+* I will continue to add small tweaks and improvements onto this tool, please let me know of any bugs that you have found and I will do my best to fix it and post patches as soon as I can